New Sensations (studio)

-New Sensations is an American independent pornographic film studio.
+New Sensations is an American pornographic film studio.
 It is the parent company and sister-label of Digital Sin, PurePassion and HotwifeXXX.
 New Sensations was founded in 1993; The first films it produced were the Video Virgins series, which ran from 1993 to 1998.
 In 2006 it was described by Reuters as one of the handful of studios that dominate the U.S. porn industry.

 The studio has released several porn versions of popular media (usually titled "[original title]: A XXX Parody") including The X-Files, Scrubs, Scooby-Doo, The Flintstones, That '70s Show, The Office, Who's the Boss?, and 30 Rock.